-In addition to that, we discovered a few sporadic reviews over forums and discussion boards, some were good and some were bad.
+In addition to these verified reviews, we’ve discovered a few sporadic reviews over forums and discussion boards, some were good and some were bad.

-Exchange rates: As with the rest of the bunch, all quotes are individual, and more money transferred equals better exchange rates.
-It’s really difficult to say whether the rates they are offering are better or worse than the ones you’ll get somewhere else.
-They have reported to us that they have multiple liquidity providers, similar to some of the larger companies, so we believe they can match these.
-Many client reviews claim they do offer superb rates.
+Exchange rates: As is the case with the majority of currency brokers, all quotes are individual, and you should receive a better rate when you send larger sums.
+Given the lack of transparency in this area, it’s really difficult to say whether the rates Lumon offers are better or worse than the ones you’ll get elsewhere.
+The provider has reported to us at Money Transfer Comparison that they have multiple liquidity providers, which is similar to the larger FX brokerages, so we assume they can match these providers should they wish.

 Limits: No advertised limits.

 Providing that you use the online platform, there are no payment fees with Lumon.
 There is, however, either a £5 or £15 fee, when you place trades over the phone or on email which are under £50,000.
 We understand the angle, as they want to keep higher value clients for the telephone service, but major competitors like Currencies Direct offer fee-free transfers across the board.

 When it comes to FX rates, we cannot say for sure, but based on the majority of client reviews their rates are competitive on large transfers and definitely bank-beating.
 There are some concerning reviews where users are reporting very poor rates, but these are few and far between.
 The fact there are no minimum or maximum payment limits is definitely a plus too.

 - Dedicated Dealer: Yes.

 - Offices: UK, Ireland, Portugal and 3 offices in Spain (Murcia and x2 Alicante)

 - Ways to approach: Email, Telephone, Call-back form, Online platform.